twitocode/Tantalum/content/Books/Leviathan Wakes.md

 p.
-287 - naomi and the rest abononed holden and miller, she did say she would do it and holden agreed to it p.289 - holden does not want to die *even though i think he likes to be the sacrifice character*. also oppression by "cops"
+287 - naomi and the rest abononed holden and miller, she did say she would do it and holden agreed to it p.289 - holden does not want to die *even though i think he likes to be the sacrifice character*. also oppression by "cops" p.290 - holden is not very good at the whole saving part